nasccped/jsmoke/docs/design/README.md

 ### 1.2 Source division

-> Why using a divided source code instead of a single one?
+> Why using a divided source code instead of a single codebase?

 When trying to maintain a program by adding features/fixing a bug, you'll notice that's a lot harder to do the job when all the code